aars/rack-bodyparser/README.md

 ## Inspirations ##

 This project is heavily inspired by [Rack::Parser](https://github.com/achiu/rack-parser).
 I built this because I did not want to mix `params` and the body payload.
-Also because Rack::Parser contains a ['bug'](https://github.com/achiu/rack-parser/issues/15) in it's content_type keys (which are always used as `Regexp` through `String.match` and it looks like Rack::Parser might be abandoned (very old open PRs)

 ## Copyright